rehierl/node-tree-outliner/1-3-1-hierarchy-of-sequences/4-0-tree-ordered.md

 ordered tree => (hierarchy of sets <=> unordered tree)

-* the sequences in the strict hierarchy of an ordered tree are linear sequences
+* the sequences in the strict hierarchy of an ordered tree are ordered sequences
 * these represent ordered sets of nodes (each node is visited once)
 * a hierarchy of sets can be created based on an ordered tree
 * this hierarchy of sets can not be used to recreate the ordered tree